 All new students to this program are considered pre-majors until the 21-24 unit preparation for the major is completed.
-Pre-majors may also enroll in upper division out of department electives, and SWORK 350 and SWORK 360.
-Students must maintain a 2.5 overall GPA and a 2.7 GPA in pre-major courses with a grade of "C" or better in each of the pre-major courses to be eligible for the major.
+Pre-majors may also enroll in upper division out of department electives, SWORK 350 and SWORK 360, as long as they have earned 60 units or more prior to enrolling.
+Students must maintain a 2.7 overall GPA and a 2.5 GPA in pre-major courses with a grade of "C" or better in each of the pre-major courses to be eligible for the major.